Getting all flags

 The AllFlagsState

-option is specified so that only the feature flags designated for client-side use are included in the result.
+option so that only the feature flags designated for client-side use are included in the result.

 To use the all flags feature: